piranna/piranna.github.io/_posts/2021-09-26-WebRTC-horizontal-scaling.md

 resources.
 This list can be provided when starting the server, but if the extra servers can be added and removed dynamically, this list will need to be updated later, so we need a way to update the list.
-In addition to that, when querying for another server with enought free resources to connect to, since we don't have a central place to store the info, we need to ask to all the servers to get their updated state so we can apply the heuristics to decide which one to use, or the servers would need to send their state info to the other ones at
+In addition to that, when querying for another server with enough free resources to connect to, since we don't have a central place to store the info, we need to ask to all the servers to get their updated state so we can apply the heuristics to decide which one to use, or the servers would need to send their state info to the other ones at